 - Your front-end ratio (mortgage payment plus HOA fees, property taxes, mortgage insurance, home insurance) needs to be less than 31 percent of your gross income, typically.
 You may be able to get approved with as high a percentage as 46.99 percent.
 Your lender will be required to provide justification as to why they believe the mortgage presents an acceptable risk.
 The lender must include any compensating factors used for loan approval.

 - Minimum credit score of 580 for maximum financing with a minimum down payment of 3.5 percent.
+Lenders may require a higher credit score, depending on the area, size of your loan, or your current DTI.

 - Minimum credit score of 500-579 for maximum LTV of 90 percent with a minimum down payment of 10 percent.
 FHA-qualified lenders will use a case-by-case basis to determine an applicants' credit worthiness.

 - Typically you must be two years out of bankruptcy and have re-established good credit.
 Exceptions can be made if you are out of bankruptcy for more than one year if there were extenuating circumstances beyond your control that caused the bankruptcy and you've managed your money in a responsible manner.
+Keep in mind, your lender will have to determine if you have reestablished good credit or money habits in the time since your bankruptcy and you will likely be required to provide additional proof to establish your case.

 - Typically you must be three years out of foreclosure and have re-established good credit.
 Exceptions can be made if there were extenuating circumstances and you've improved your credit.
 If you were unable to sell your home because you had to move to a new area, this does not qualify as an exception to the three-year foreclosure guideline.
+Again, the importance of providing proof of the circumstances surround your foreclosure is key to obtaining an exception from your lender if you are looking to make a home purchase within the 3 year time frame.

 For homebuyers with less than perfect credit or a smaller down payment, an FHA loan can be the solution to financing your new home.
 Here is what you need to know about the FHA loan program as you start your financing journey.

 An FHA-insured loan is a U.S. Federal Housing Administration (FHA) insurance backed mortgage loan provided by an FHA-approved lender.
 These loan programs provide a type of federal assistance that allow lower income Americans to borrow money for the purchase of a home.
+Lenders benefit because with the backing of the federal government, their risk level for making these loans is reduced.
+However, there are financial implications related to using this FHA loan program.
+The benefit for those who have struggled to repair their credit or are only able to save a smaller down payment is that they can still have the opportunity to stop renting and start down the path to homeownership.

 To obtain this mortgage insurance from the FHA, an upfront mortgage insurance premium (UFMIP) equal to 1.75 percent of the base loan amount is required at closing.
 This premium is normally financed into the total loan amount by the lender and paid to the FHA on the borrower’s behalf.